InventiDevelopment/CSV-converter/README.md

 1. Ability to define which fields should be converted from JSON.
 2. Ability to define the names of converted fields in CSV (columns headers).
 3. Mark field as required if needed - then the whole row won't be added if this field isn't present.
+4. You can choose output, It can be either CSV file or OutputStream.

 ## How to use
 `JsonToCsvConverter.convert` receives the source JSON filename and `CsvDefinition`.
-There's `DefaultCsvDefinition` prepared, which you can use and define only its name, the target filename (full name, including the path) and list of `CsvField`.
+There are two implementations for `CsvDefinition`: </br>
+- `FileCsvDefinition` for CSV file as an output
+- `OutputStreamCsvDefinition` for OutputStream as an output

 A list of `CsvField` defines how the JSON file should be converted. `CsvField` represents a CSV column and contains:
 - **name** - the column name in the output CSV,
 - **source JSON path** - the path to the related JSON property that should be converted to this field (see supported JSON paths below)
 - **flag required** - if set to `true` and the value doesn't exist (is not present), then the whole row will be skipped.
+- **customMapper** - Java `BiFunction<Field, String, List<String>>` parameter, You can easily define custom mapping via lambda.
+If not set, field is mapped 1 to 1.

 ### Supported JSON paths
 These types of JSON paths are currently supported: